 The resort also has a Fitness Center with a variety of equipment, including treadmills, bikes, and elliptical machines for those who don’t want to skip their exercise routine over the holidays (or for those looking to stick to their New Year’s resolutions).

 Hiking enthusiasts should wear their snowshoes and head to Swallow Falls State Park.
 The magical place is a must-see when the white snow covers it.
 If you’re ready for a challenge, explore trails to all three of the waterfalls: Swallow Falls, Muddy Creek Falls, and Tolliver Falls.

 The 3,900 acres of Deep Creek Lake also offer ice fishing.
 Cut a hole in the ice and enjoy the experience.

-At the end of the day, enjoy a delicious bite by the cozy fireplace at one of the local restaurants such as Firewater Kitchen & Bar, Uno Chicago Grill, or Dutch’s at Silver Tree.
+At the end of the day, enjoy a delicious bite by the cozy fireplace at one of the local restaurants such as Firewater Kitchen & Bar, Uno Pizzeria & Grill, or Dutch’s at Silver Tree.

 Located on Maryland’s seashore, Rod ‘N’ Reel Resort is a prominent place for vacationers.
 The resort has 72 rooms that are cozy and exquisitely furnished.

 Guests can dine at one of three delectable restaurants throughout their stay, including the immensely appealing Rod ‘N’ Reel Restaurant, which provides fresh Southern Maryland seafood and overlooks the coastline.